Information in this article applies to:

 What does the Gaussian Sharpen filter do?

 The Gaussian sharpen filter has the effect of sharpening an image.
-It is a convolution that uses a Gaussian kernel to sharpen the image pixels.
+It is a convolution that uses a Gaussian kernel to sharpen the image pixels by using information from each pixel's neighbors.

 You can specify the kernel size (the height and width of the array of pixels to consider) and the Sigma (the standard deviation for the Gaussian function used the calculate the kernel).